 A new Galaxy A-series smartphone appears to be in the works as a new smartphone with model number SM-A526B has made an appearance on the Geekbench database.
 This is the first instance when SM-A526B has surfaced on the web.
 Going by the model number, it appears to be the upcoming Samsung Galaxy A52, successor to one of the most popular Android devices worldwide – Galaxy A51.
 The Geekbench listing reveals the presence of an octa-core processor with the code name ‘lito’, 6GB RAM, and Adreno 619 graphics.

 Samsung Galaxy A52 5G with Qualcomm Snapdragon 750G SoC, and 6GB RAM spotted on Geekbench

 The Geekbench listing also confirms Adreno 619 GPU along with 6GB RAM on the device.
-On the software side, we will see the device running Android 11 out of the box, but as usual, there will be OneUI on top.
-The phone will surely pack some upgrades compared to its predecessor Galaxy A51, but nothing can be said with certainty for now.
+On the software side, the upcoming Samsung handset will boot the company’s proprietary OneUI, based on Android 11.
+The phone will surely offer upgrades in some areas compared to its predecessor Galaxy A51, but we can’t really say anything for sure, atleast for now.

 For the first time, the Samsung SM-A526B has appeared on the web.
 And as a result, very limited information is known about the handset, but we can expect Samsung to offer the latest features on the upcoming smartphone.
 Rest assured, we will keep our readers updated if and whenever the upcoming Samsung A-series visits other certification websites.
 What are your expectations from the upcoming Samsung Galaxy A52 5G?
 Do let us know in the comments below.